SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

-# Search query for SDG 3 - Good health and well-being, Bergen action-approach.
+# Search query for SDG 3 - Good health and well-being, Bergen topic-approach.

 Ensure healthy lives and promote well-being for all at all ages.